In an emergency

 VAWG strategy

-The 2024-2029 VAWG strategy aligns with the our Strategic Plan committed to the outcome of making ‘people feel safer in their neighbourhoods and anti-social behaviour is tackled’.
+The 2024-2029 VAWG strategy aligns with our Strategic Plan committed to the outcome of making ‘people feel safer in their neighbourhoods and anti-social behaviour is tackled’.

 The VAWG Strategy has three key priorities: